University College London: Widening access

-From the 2023/24 academic year, UCL will be launching an engineering foundation year based at UCL East for students who don't meet UCL's normal entry requirements, who attended UK state schools for A levels or equivalent (unless refugees), and who live in an area with high levels of at least one axis of deprivation.
+In 2023, UCL launched an integrated engineering foundation year programme based at UCL East for disadvantaged students who do not meet the standard entry requirements for the Faculty of Engineering's undergraduate degrees.
+Candidates must have attended UK state schools for A levels or equivalent (unless they have experienced forced displacement) and have experienced specific socioeconomic or personal circumstances such as time in care, estrangement, forced displacement, or receipt of free school meals.
+The programme's academic entry requirements are based on UCAS Tariff points rather than letter grades.

+The university runs intensive one-year foundation courses, called Undergraduate Preparatory Certificates, in either sciences or humanities, for international students who do not meet the university's requirements for admission.

 For UK domiciled young full-time undergraduate entrants in 2020/21, 67.6% came from state schools, significantly below the location-adjusted benchmark of 74.5%, and 4.3% came from low participation neighbourhoods, not significantly different from the location-adjusted benchmark of 4.0%.
-For UK-domiciled undergraduate entrants in 2022/23, UCAS data shows no significant difference in offer rate with ethnicity or gender, and a statistically significantly higher offer rate for students from the 20% of neighbourhoods with the lowest rates of participation in higher education.
+For UK-domiciled undergraduate entrants in 2022/23, UCAS data shows no significant difference in offer rate with ethnicity or gender.
+Applicants from the 20% of neighbourhoods with the lowest rates of participation in higher education receive offers at a rate 4.9% higher than would be expected based on their subject choice and predicted grades alone, a statistically significant difference, accounting for 6.3% of all offers.
+The offer rate for applicants from the 20% of neighbourhoods with the lowest rates of participation in higher education is not significantly different from that expected, with applicants from those neighbourhoods accounting for 48.9% of all offers.

-International foundation programmes

-UCL runs intensive one-year foundation courses called the Undergraduate Preparatory Certificate that are aimed at international students who do not have suitable qualifications for direct admission to UCL.
-There are two pathways – one in science and engineering called the UPCSE; and one in the humanities called UPCH.
-In 2022, 53% of students progressed to an undergraduate programme at UCL and 38% at another British university.